gvanastasov/example-chat-app/README.md

-# **Example Chat App**
+# **Example Websocket App**

 ## **Description**

-The Example Chat App is a real-time chat application built with websockets.
+This repository demos one of the many applications of websockets, one such being a real-time chat.
 It allows users to create chat rooms, join existing rooms, and send messages in real-time.
 This project demonstrates the use of modern web technologies to build a responsive and interactive chat application.
 To mitigate the boilerplate code for websockets, Socket.IO is used.
 The application uses a WebSocket-only architecture for real-time communication.
 However, in a production environment, a hybrid networking solution (WebSocket + HTTP) is often more robust and scalable.

 ## **Features**